Make each solution seperately.

 Bring sections to water with xylene and ethanol.

-Place into solution A for 5-10 minutes preheated to 50°C.
+Place into solution A for 30 minutes to 24 hours.

 Rinse with distilled water.

-Place into solution B for 5-10 minutes preheated to 50°C.
+Place into solution B for 30 minutes to 24 hours.

 Rinse with tap water.